 Test your equipment:

 This tip comes directly from the preceding one, but you’d be surprised by the number of athletes who don’t take their race-only gear out for a rainy-day test ride.
 Do yourself a favor and get out there with the carbon wheels and your full race setup and make sure you know how your bike’s going to handle in wet weather.
-If you have to find out your brake pads are next-to-useless in the rain, or that you need to switch to a different brake pad for rainy days, it’s better to realize that on a training ride.
+If you have to find out your rim brake pads are next-to-useless in the rain, or that you need to switch to a different brake pad for rainy days, it’s better to realize that on a training ride.
 You should also experiment with tire pressure.
-Generally speaking, reducing your tire pressure to about 90 psi is a good starting point.
-For some heavier riders this may be too low, and you may want to start by experimenting with 10 psi below your normal tire pressure instead.
+Generally speaking, reducing your tire pressure slightly is a good starting point.
+Start by experimenting with 10 psi below your normal tire pressure.

 Test your apparel:

 Cycling and running in the rain can be a challenge for your apparel as well.
 Test your eyewear to see if the lens shape provides protection from spray when you’re in an aero position (tri or TT) or riding in the draft (cycling, some triathlons).
 Wet apparel is more likely to cause chafing as well, particularly if the fit of the clothing changes when it’s soaked (some apparel clings or hangs differently when wet).
 You’ll also find that some fabrics hold more water and take longer to dry.
-It’s not just cotton and wool, but also high-tech fabrics that feature a high Lycra content.
-The low Lycra content of our Panache jerseys is one of the things we love about them; they don’t get heavy in wet conditions and they dry quickly when the rain stops.
+It’s not just cotton and wool; high-tech fabrics don’t all respond to soaking the same way.
 Also, if you don’t use chamois cream in dry conditions you may want to consider it when you know you’re going to ride in the rain.
 Triathletes should also remember that road grit filters into cycling shoes and can become quite abrasive during the run.
 Having dry socks to change into in T2 will be warmer (until they get soaked, too), and you’ll have a chance to clean your feet of road grit and put a skin protectant/lubricant on your feet to help prevent blisters.

 Keep the bike more upright through corners: